The Founding Assembly for Machine Consciousness Research

 Researcher, CIMC

-Professor: Queen Square Institute of Neurology, University College London Honorary Consultant: The National Hospital for Neurology and Neurosurgery
+Queen Square Institute of Neurology, University College London

 Joscha Bach